 - Practice health and safety in the areas of responsibility and the knowledge/implementation of health and safety guidelines as established by the university and the School of Art and Design.

 - Additional duties as necessary

-The School of Art & Design has over 60 faculty/staff and over 1,000 students, making it the largest public higher education art and design entity in the upper Midwest.
-UW–Stout has six distinct BFA programs, including Entertainment Design, Game Design & Development—Art, Graphic Design & Interactive Media, Industrial Design, Interior Design, and Studio Art, a BS in Art Education, and an MFA program in Design.
+The School of Art & Design, housed within the College of Arts, Communication, humanities and Social Sciences, has about 70 faculty/staff and over 1,000 students, making it the largest public higher education art and design entity in the upper Midwest.
+UW-Stout has six distinct BFA programs, including Entertainment Design, Game Design & Development-Art, Graphic Design & Interactive Media, Industrial Design, Interior Design, and Studio Art, a BS in Art Education, a BS in Video Production, a BS in Arts Administration & Entrepreneurship, and an MFA program in Design.
 The School of Art & Design student population accounts for roughly 13% of the on-campus undergraduate population at UW-Stout.
 For more information, please visit: https://www.uwstout.edu/artdes

 Competitive salary commensurate with qualifications and experience.
 The UW System provides an excellent benefits package including participation in the Wisconsin State retirement plan.